List of geological features on Charon

 Some features discovered by the New Horizons mission have been given provisional names based on various science fiction and fantasy franchises, including Star Wars, Star Trek, Doctor Who, Alien, Firefly, and Macross.
 These names remain unofficial until accepted by the IAU.

 On 11 April 2018, the IAU announced that several of the feature names had been officially recognized.

 Terrae

-A terra is an extensive landmass or highland.
+A terra (plural terrae) is an extensive landmass or highland.
 Charon's only highland region is named after a fictional destination.

 Dorsa

-A dorsum is a ridge.
+A dorsum (plural dorsa) is a ridge.
 Charon's only dorsum is named after an author.

 Maculae

-A macula is a dark spot.
-Charonian maculae are being named after fictional destinations.
+A macula (plural maculae) is a dark spot.
+Charonian maculae are named after fictional destinations.

-Plana
+Planitiae

-A planum is a plateau or an elevated plain, Charon's only planum is named after a fictional destination.
+A planitia (plural planitiae) is a large plain.
+Charon's only planitia is named after a fictional destination.

 Montes

-A mons is a mountain.
-Montes on Charon are being named after authors and artists.
+A mons (plural montes) is a mountain.
+Montes on Charon are named after authors and artists.

 Chasmata

-A chasma is a deep, elongated, steep-sided depression.
-Charonian chasmata are being named after vessels in fiction.
+A chasma (plural chasmata) is a deep, elongated, steep-sided depression.
+Charonian chasmata are named after vessels in fiction.